simonsouter/augmented-cognition/README.md

 ## Goal
 To provide a **rigorous, open framework** for expert-level inquiry with LLMs:
-a way to extend human conceptual reasoning through structured dialogue, reflection, and sustainable design for constraint.
+a way to extend human conceptual reasoning through structured dialogue and reflection.

 ---